Formal Public Identifier: Text identifier

 Text identifiers can be broken down into the class, description and language.
-In this case the class is "DTD", indicating that the FPI represents a document type definition; the description is "HTML 4.01"; and the language is "EN" which suggests that the document type definition is written in English (though documents conforming to the DTD do not need to be in English).
+In the example -//W3C//DTD HTML 4.01//EN, the class is "DTD", indicating that the FPI represents a document type definition; the description is "HTML 4.01"; and the language is "EN" which suggests that the document type definition is written in English (though documents conforming to the DTD do not need to be in English).
 The class is separated from the description using a space character; the description is separated from the language using a double slash.
 The text identifier may optionally contain a version indicator after the language, also separated by a double slash.